Mattstar64/Moonshot-project/documents/functional/functional_specification.md

 #### C. Main Editor Page

-When you enter in the editor, the first page that shows up will show you the game file tree on the left, the toolbar on the top and the asset inspector.
+When you enter in the editor, the first page that shows up will show you different sections.
+- The game file tree and the mentor on the left.
+- A toolbar at the top.
+- An asset inspector on the right.

+At the top of the file tree we have a buttons, these buttons toggles the visibility of the different sections.
+Doing this allows a larger visibility of the game.

 #### D. Toolbar